Updated January 2022

 16. We don't have a metro

 Nope.
-We only have the two tram (Luas) lines, our regional train service the Dart and Dublin Bus, Dublin's regional bus service.
+We only have the two tram (Luas) lines, our regional train service called the 'Dart', and Dublin Bus, Dublin's regional bus service.
 My advice?
 Avoid using the bus as much as possible.
 It's expensive, unreliable, but the bus drivers are usually the loveliest human beings you'll ever meet.
 The good news?
-Most hostels are the inner city so you probably won't need to use the bus anyway!
+Teh city centre is entirely and easily walkable, so unless you're venturing outside the city centre, you'll not need to use the bus.
+If you do decide to jump on a Dublin Bus, remember that fares are paid in exact amount with no change given and credit / debit card is not accepted.
+Yes, it does feel rather antiquated!

 15. You cannot run out of great places to drink